aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Liked By:

-* Liked By unlock cost
+* Liked By unlock cost: 4 credits
 * Liked By unlock expiry duration

 Chat:

-* Chat unlock cost
+* Chat unlock cost: 4 credits

 Payments and credits: